Pat Reynolds

 |

-Pat Reynolds has been a type 1 diabetic for over 30 years, and that's the most boring thing about her.
+Pat Reynolds has been a type 1 diabetic for 40 years, and that's the most boring thing about her.
 Being cyborg (using an insulin pump) makes it slightly less boring.
 The interesting stuff:

-She is in the fifth year of a part-time PhD in the Department of Archaeology at the University of York.
+Last year, she completed a part-time PhD in the Department of Archaeology at the University of York.
 Her thesis, looked at one way, is about the spread of the use of 'short wall anchors' in the construction of buildings which spread out from the Low Countries to all corners of the globe in the 16th-18th centuries.
-Looked at another way, it's about how people build a sense of identity.
+Looked at another way, it's about how people build a sense of identity: the thesis is here .

 She likes reading fantasy fiction, and is the honorary archivist of the Tolkien Society.